Rubbers (sometimes called touches) are so called as they rub against the rosettes. The terms are interchangeable, but touch is preferred by some.

 This video shows this movement, along with differently shaped rubbers.
 I don't know the language used; but the video does show the movement well.

-Eddie Bell gave a presentation about variations on the Eddie Gorst finials at the 2018 Ornamental Turners International Symposium.
+Eddie Bell gave a presentation about variations on the Gorst du Plessis finials at the 2018 Ornamental Turners International Symposium.
 This is a nice presentation about the effect rubbers can have on the object shape.

 On a typical rose engine lathe, as the shaft rotates the object and the rosette, the rosette moves against the rubber, moving the shaft.
 The rubber stays fixed, making the whole headstock move according to the rosette's shape.
 As shown, this would cause a rocking motion.